 are to have an MRI scan with contrast, an intravenous (IV) line will be started in

 your hand or arm for injection of the contrast dye.

 - You will lie on a narrow table that slides into the large circular opening of the scanning machine.
 Pillows and straps may be used to help prevent movement during the scan.

-you will be in constant sight of the technologist through a window.
+will be in constant sight of the technologist through a window.
+Speakers inside the

-problems during the scan.
-The technologist will be watching you at all times and will
+scan.
+The technologist will be watching you at all times and will be in constant

 - A loop of conducting material called a surface coil may be placed over the area to be examined if it is a relatively small area, such as a joint.